For decades, we’ve struggled to solve the riddle: How do you get reluctant men to test for HIV. Could we finally have an answer?

 Village chiefs, many deeply concerned about the effect of HIV on their communities, have pledged their support to the mobile clinics.
 The men who did come to the clinic have also become ambassadors.

-Check out how Malawi is changing the HIV self-testing game
+[WATCH] How Malawi is changing the HIV self-testing game

 When Kennedy Kasela fell ill while working in South Africa, his relatives in Mwanukhu village were convinced he had been bewitched.